BetterMontreal/BetterMontreal.github.io/about.md

 See your way through to [publish](/create) an event.
 At least propose a topic.

+Comment on [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io) to help report and prioritize.

+Add to the [discussion here](gitter.im/bettermtl/general) especially for better methods of showing information about attention management (rsvp'ing, attending, volunteering, contributing, fact-checking).

-# The Problem we are solving
+# Problem to solve

 Many activities are calendar conflicts.
-We get information from many sources at various times.
+We get information about them at various times, from many sources.
 It's haphazard — much time wasted.
 It's a hassle to check for corrections or comments here and there.
-It can be hard to choose whether to undo an RSVP sent in, so we leave this till the last minute or not at all.
+It can be hard to choose whether to undo an RSVP sent in, so you may leave this till the last minute or not at all.

-Together we can build an open collaborative attention management platform for you me and everyone, to post a topic or an event, let anyone correct details and also turn it into a newsletter item at same time.
-Anyone can include your event in their newsletter — with a single click.
+Together we can build an open collaborative attention management platform, to post a topic or an event, let anyone correct details and also turn it into a newsletter item at same time.

 If people correct details, it's for all to see: a common source file.
 As an attendee we want to easily choose and honour our RSVP's.
 When we are an event organizer we want valid data, to know whose RSVP is still valid (e.g. arrive on time and stay for the event).

+Anyone can include your event in their newsletter — with a single click.

 # The co-opetition